 Key Audit Matter- Group How the matter was addressed in the audit- Group Risk of management over ride of internal controls We performed a fraud risk assessment in order to identify specific areas of risk relating to management over ride of controls.
 ISAs (UK) require that we consider this.
 We preformed testing of journals, with particular focus on manual adjustments to the income statement, to mitigate the risk of manipulation of revenue and the loss figures.
 We independently assessed and challenged accounting estimates relevant to the financial statements for evidence of bias by the Directors that may represent a risk of material misstatement due to fraud for example accruals and provisions.
 We assessed the overall control environment of the Group and held meetings with the directors.

-Other than the matter described in the Basis for qualified opinion section, we have determined there are no other key audit matters to be communicated in our report.
+We have determined there are no other key audit matters to be communicated in our report.